Danish-Mahboob/CypherSyntax/README.md

 # Blueprint
 Here's a brief overview of the curriculum we will be following to build the CypherSyntax developer resource hub.
-The idea is to take a step-by-step approach—starting with simple concepts and gradually moving toward more advanced topics, all centered around the Gnoland Blockchain:-
+The idea is to take a step-by-step approach—starting with simple concepts and gradually moving toward more advanced topics:-

 __MODULE 1: PROGRAMMING FUNDAMENTALS__
 + Introduction to Programming